Wak6817/Infi-Escape/README.md

-# Infi-Escape
+# Infini-Puzzler

-**Infi-Escape** is a thrilling, fast-paced command-line puzzle game where players face an endless barrage of puzzles—and must solve each within 60 seconds to stay alive!
+**Infini-Puzzler** is a thrilling, fast-paced command-line puzzle game where players face an endless barrage of puzzles and must solve each within 60 seconds to stay alive!

 > **Works on:** Windows · macOS · Linux
 > **License:** MIT License
-> **Trademark:** "Infi-Escape"™ is a registered trademark of Wak6817.
+> **Trademark:** "Infini-Puzzler"™ is a registered trademark of Wak6817.

 ---